 The Author’s Latest Cured Recipe

-You might have noticed by now that I’m not recommending a specific recipe, rather am providing links to several options.
+You might have noticed by now that I’m not recommending a specific recipe.
 This is because not only is it easy for you to find recipes online, but also everyone has their favorite style.
 For example, some people love lox style, whereas other really prefer smoked, and most stand by fully cooked instead of cured for the texture and taste.
 Pastrami applies to all of these, so make whatever style you like to your heart’s content!

 Regardless of which recipe you make, if you enjoy a sweet and savory mix of rich flavors and spices, made with your favorite type of salmon in your favorite preparation style, pastrami will be a hit.